-WCF is committed to humanitarian acts of kindness freely given in a Christian spirit of compassion.
+WCF is committed to humanitarian acts of kindness freely given in a spirit of compassion.
 We honor the principles of giving to those in greatest need and loving your neighbor as yourself.
 Our humanitarian outreach focuses on three areas where we see particularly urgent needs in our world today:

 - Providing food, shelter and education to the poor and underprivileged.
 These are the most basic of human needs.
 We have underwritten them for the truly needy in the United States and around the world.